oloed/webactors/README.md

 receive patterns, they will be held until the actor asks for them (by calling `receive` with a matching pattern).

+### Patterns

+The first argument to `receive` is a pattern which is used to match an incoming message and extract values from it.
+In case of a match, values are passed as arguments to the callback.

+The simplest possible pattern is `WebActors.ANY`, which matches anything without extracting any values from it.

+The second simplest pattern is `WebActors.$VAR`, which also matches anything, but additionally extracts the value as a parameter for the callback.
+Most of our examples use this.

+When a message is an array, pattern matching can also be used to extract individual array elements; for example:

+    WebActors.receive ["foo", WebActors.$VAR, WebActors.$VAR], -> (a, b)

+Will match three-element arrays whose first element is "foo", and pass the remaining two elements as arguments to the callback.

+If you want to, you can use WebActors pattern matching directly in your own non-actor code by using `WebActors.match`.
+`match` takes a pattern and a value, and returns a list of captured values in case of a match, `null` otherwise.

 ### Saving Some Typing

 If you aren't already in the habit of doing so, it can